stashed/docs/docs/guides/latest/platforms/gke.md

 # Using Stash with Google Kubernetes Engine (GKE)

-This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload in [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload running in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/).
 Here, we are going to backup a volume of a Deployment into [GCS Bucket](https://cloud.google.com/storage/).
 Then, we are going to show how to restore this backed up data into a volume of another Deployment.

 ## Before You Begin